Giles-one/FW300RouterCrack/README.md

 ### Attack

-Construct a utilization script that changes the value of the password in memory to admin (the default), triggering the router to reset the password.
+Construct a exploitation script that changes the value of the password in memory to admin (the default), triggering the router to reset the password.

 [Attack vedio](./attack.mp4)